gretarmark/gretarmark.github.io/_posts/2024-03-02-SensorFusionGyroAccel.md

 * Configure the MPU6050 IMU sensor
   * Choose pin PB8 for I2C1 SCL communication to the MPU6050 device as shown in figure 2.
   * Choose pin PB7 for I2C1 SDA communication to the MPU6050 device as shown in figure 2.
   * Go to connectivity and choose I2C in the I2C dropdown menu under GPIO settings.
+Also choose Fast Mode under parameter settings in I2C speed mode.
 * Configure the USB communication
+  * Go to Connectivity and choose USB_OTG_FS.
-  * Go to
+  * Go to Mode and choose Device_Only.
+  * Be sure to check the box for Active_VBUS
+  * Next, go to Middleware and Software Packs and choose USB_DEVICE
+  * Under Class For FS IP, choose Communication Device Class (Virtual Port Com)

 ![Fig 2]({{ site.baseurl }}/images/SensorFusionUSB/Configuration_fig1.png "zero order"){:width=20%}
 **Figure 2: Pin configuration for MPU6050.**